Opportunity Internship Program: Work Experience Opens Doors

 The Workforce Board is administering the $500,000 annual project through a contract with the state's Office of the Superintendent of Public Instruction (OSPI).
 All told, nearly 1,000 students have been served by the Opportunity Internship Program since 2009.
 The program is also included in the 2011 PASS Act, aimed at dropout prevention, among other goals.

 Participating organizations include:

 - Northwest Workforce Council-Skagit, Island, Whatcom, San Juan counties

 - Olympic Workforce Development Council-Kitsap, Clallam, Jefferson counties

 - REACH Tacoma-A non-profit youth-focused community organization

 - Southwest Washington Workforce Development Council-Cowlitz, Clark, Wahkiakum counties

 Are you an interested employer?
 Get in touch with Mike Brennan or Amy Johnson (below) to make a connection with a participating Opportunity Internship sponsor.

 Contact: Mike Brennan, email@example.com, (360) 709-4616

-How work experience can make a difference in the success of youth
+Work experience makes a difference in youth success